Contraband (1980 film): Plot

 Over the course of one day, the Marsigliese orders a series of shootings of all the rival Mafia Dons all over Naples as part of his plan to become the sole kingpin of Naples.
 Perlante barely escapes an attempt on his life when his right-hand man Alfredo (Giulio Farnese) triggers a bomb which has been hidden under Perlante's bed, killing Alfredo and Perlante's mistress.
 Perlante calls Luca and tells him about the series of hits.
 He sets up a meeting between them and the Marsigliese at the local soccer stadium where the Frenchman discusses merging their criminal concerns.
-Afterwards, Luca meets with his fellow smugglers and persuades them not to accept the Marsigliese demands for the inflow of drugs into their community would only escalate the number of addicts and drug-overdoses, plus they would not receive any profits since the Marsigliese would keep most of the money for himself and his close associates.
+Afterwards, Luca meets with his fellow smugglers and persuades them not to accept the Marsigliese demands for the inflow of drugs into their community would only escalate the number of addicts and drug-overdoses, and they would not receive any profits since the Marsigliese would keep most of the money.

-In response to the Mafia killings, the Naples police chief (Fabio Jovine) orders Captain Tarantino (Venantino Verantini) to conduct a massive sweep of the Neapolitan bay area to clean it up of crime.
+In response to the Mafia killings, the Naples police chief (Fabio Jovine) orders Captain Tarantino (Venantino Verantini) to conduct a massive sweep of the Neapolitan bay area.
 The dragnet has many smugglers arrested.
-Luca is saved from a police raid on his house by, of all people, Scherino, who suggests they form an alliance to defeat the Marsiglise.
+Luca is saved from a police raid on his house by, of all people, Scherino, who suggests they form an alliance to defeat the Marsigliese.
 They meet that night at Perlante's house to discuss their plans with him.
-But Luca soon smells the tell-tale odor of the Marsiglieses personal parfum in the room.
+But Luca soon smells the tell-tale odor of the Marsigliese's personal cologne in the room.
 Luca realizes that Perlante is in league with the Marsgliese just as the gangster and his henchmen burst into the room and kill all of Scherino's henchmen as well as mortally wound Scherino himself.
-Luca's split-second reflexes of diving out a glass window and running away from the house ensures his escape.
-The mortally wounded Scherino manages to shoot off one shot from his gun at the traitorous Perlante, hitting him in the neck, before he drops dead himself.
+Luca's split-second reflexes of diving out a glass window and running away from the house ensure his escape.
+The mortally wounded Scherino manages to shoot at the traitorous Perlante, hitting him in the neck, before he drops dead himself.